-When the printer is operational take care to never put your fingers in any moving parts including belts, pulleys, or gears.
-Tie back long hair or clothing that can get caught in the moving parts of the printer
+When the printer is in operation take care to never put your fingers in the moving parts including the belts, pulleys, or gears.
+Tie back long hair or clothing that can get caught in the moving parts of the printer.